Manu37SM/orders-products-micro/README.md

 npm install @nestjs/config -- For APIKEY validation npm install @nestjs/jwt jsonwebtoken -- For JWT Token Validation

+To create a token again because expiry is 1 hour, use the below command in Gateway src folder

+node -e "console.log(require('jsonwebtoken').sign({ user: 'manish' }, '62A8FBC7FFCDC9CB35A4734A863F2', { expiresIn: '1h' }))"

 > Note: This is a minimal scaffold intended to be expanded.
 TypeORM `synchronize: true` is enabled for development convenience.